RicSala/next-boilerplate/README.md

 ## USING THIS BOILERPLATE

 -   Clone the repo doing `git clone https://github.com/RicSala/next-boilerplate.git [NAME_OF_YOUR_PROJECT]`
 -   Go to the project folder `cd [NAME_OF_YOUR_PROJECT]`
 -   Delete the git folder `rm -rf .git` (this will delete the link with this remote and the history)
 -   Init a new git project `git init`
 -   Open the project on VSC `code .`
 -   Stage and commit the project `git add . && git -m commit "First commit"`
 -   Install dependencies `npm i`
-- Create the .env file
+-   Create the .env file based on the .env.template file

 ## LIBRARIES USED